Frequently Asked Questions

 The Lawrence campus of the University of Kansas is an excellent institution for earning a degree in many fields.
 However, we do not require that an applicant have received his/her degree from KU and we are under no obligation to accept graduates from State of Kansas univerisites.
 A prior degree from KU does not help nor harm your changes of being accepted to our programs.
 Prerequisites may be completed at any accredited college or university.All prerequisite science courses must be completed within the last 10 years.

 No. As of the 2021-2022 application cycle we no longer require applicants to take the GRE, and GRE scores are not considered in our review process.

 Where are the classes conducted?
 At KU Medical Center?
 In Lawrence?

 Our offices, teaching classrooms and laboratory space are located on the KU Medical Center campus in Kansas City, Kansas.
 Some elective courses may be taken at the University of Kansas, Lawrence campus.
-For the DPT program, some travel is necessary to complete clinical education requirements since our sites are off campus.
+For the physical therapy degree program, some travel is necessary to complete clinical education requirements since clinical sites are off campus.

 Do your students get to select where they go on their clinical internships?

 Students "bid" on preferred locations for clinical internships, but do not get to directly select an affiliation site.

 Are your students allowed to work while attending your program?